-Join Peggy Fisher for an in-depth discussion in this video Understanding algorithms, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Understanding algorithms, part of Learning Java.

 - An algorithm is a set of steps needed to solve a problem.…It is written in our native tongue,…and not in any particular programming language.…It helps the programmer to think through the problem…and describe a possible solution…without worrying about the implementation.…Let's start by using an example…that we might be familiar with.…When we want to make cookies, we follow a recipe.…The recipe starts by identifying…all the ingredients we need,…then it provides a list of steps…that need to be executed in sequence.…